PorticoExchange/PorticoExchangeClientV3/docs/usage.md

 ## Liquid Usage

-PeerSwap automatically enables a Liquid L-BTC wallet (asset type `lbtc`) if it detects elementsd in default paths or is otherwise configured to connect to elementsd RPC.
+Porticco automatically enables a Liquid L-BTC wallet (asset type `lbtc`) if it detects elementsd in default paths or is otherwise configured to connect to elementsd RPC.

 The liquid wallet related commands are